Fast track your treatment

-Cervical screening (smear test) checks for any abnormalities in the cervix, which can help prevent cancer.
+Cervical screening (smear test) checks for any abnormalities in your cervix, which can help prevent cervical cancer.

 There are over 100 different types of HPV.
 If your sample shows any abnormalities, then the testing for HPV types will be carried out on the same sample.

-If you are under the age of 25, your chance of developing cervical cancer is very low.2 Women under 25 won’t be invited to have a cervical screening test under the NHS Cervical Screening Programme.
+This is why women under 25 won’t be invited to have a cervical screening test through the NHS cervical screening programme.

 However, if you’re worried or concerned about your cervical health and are under the cervical screening age according to the NHS, there is always the option of having a private smear test with us.

 The minimum age for a smear test is 18.

 There is no specific HPV test for women in place (for example, in the form of a blood test).
 This is why getting a cervical smear test to detect abnormal cells caused by high-risk HPV is so important.